 - Airport Curfews—General Information PDF: 143 KB

 Aircraft noise reporting

-Airservices Australia produces a monthly operational statistics report for the Airport which includes a great deal of information.
-The reports have details of runway movements, the total number of hours during which each of the LTOP runway modes were used, a chart showing the progress toward the LTOP targets and a breakdown of complaints made to the Airservices Australia Noise Complaints and Information Service.
+Airservices Australia is responsible for collecting and producing operational statistics for the Airport, including runway movements, the total number of hours during which each of the LTOP runway modes were used, charts showing the progress toward the LTOP targets and a breakdown of complaints made to the Airservices Australia Noise Complaints and Information Service.

 Sydney runway layout

 Understanding the runway system

 - The east-west runway